2014 United States House of Representatives elections in North Carolina: District 12

 The 12th district is located in central North Carolina and includes parts of Charlotte, Winston-Salem, Greensboro, Lexington, Salisbury, Concord, and High Point.
 Democrat Mel Watt held this seat from 1993 until he resigned on January 6, 2014, to become director of the Federal Housing Finance Agency.
-The special election to fill the seat for the remainder of the current Congress will be held concurrently with the regular 2014 elections.
+The special election to fill the seat for the remainder of the current Congress would be held concurrently with the regular 2014 elections.
 Watt was re-elected with 80% of the vote in 2012 and the district has a PVI of D+26.